 The reviewed document details quite well the requirements needed for the correct publishing of information for each GLUE2 attribute.

 Unfortunately, it completely lacks an overview of what the current information systems look like (those described in chapter 5), how GLUE2 information is used in these systems, and what kind of GLUE2 entities MUST be published for each of the information system products to work.

+SB: The profile document is not intended to provide a description of the EGI information system, currently based on the BDII, or its future evolution.
+The majority of the profile relates to GLUE 2 attributes in general and is not specific to the BDII technology, but it is possible that the document will need to be revised to some extent if the technology changes.

 ARC developers believe that is crucial to show how information is aggregated on different levels (resource, site, top) in the BDII system, how this is related to GOCDB, and how it would eventually be used by EMIR.